George Burr Richardson: Personal life

-As well as having a rich professional life, George Burr Richardson also had a rich personal life, which, like his professional life, was unobtrusive.
-On June 23, 1904, "G.B." married Irene Dashiell of Columbus, Mississippi.
-In 1898, Miss Dashiell had come to Washington to be official hostess for her uncle, Judge Charles B. Howry of the U.S. Court of claims.
-Subsequently, she worked as librarian in the War Department until her marriage to "G.B." at the home of her sister in Birmingham, Alabama.
-After the wedding, Irene delighted in accompanying "G.B." on his summer field work, which entailed living in camp, and travelling by horses and covered wagons.
-She accompanied "G.B." for 10 summers until their only child, Alice, was born September 20, 1913.
+On June 23, 1904, Richardson married Irene Dashiell of Columbus, Mississippi.
+In 1898, Dashiell had come to Washington to be official hostess for her uncle, Judge Charles B. Howry of the U.S. Court of claims.
+Subsequently, she worked as librarian in the War Department until her marriage to Richardson at the home of her sister in Birmingham, Alabama.
+After the wedding, the Richardson went together to do summer work.
+Irene and George traveled together for 10 summers until their only child, Alice, was born September 20, 1913.

-At the time of their 48th wedding anniversary in June, 1948, Dr. Richardson wrote that Mrs. Richardson "made my life ideally happy."
-Mrs. Richardson died January 10, 1949, and Dr. Richardson died three months later on March 18, 1949.
-He was survived by his brother, his sister, and his one child, Alice, who by then had married Edward Russell True and had two children, Lawrence Dashiell True and Peter Russell True, with a third, Alice Wentworth True, on the way.
+Irene Richardson died January 10, 1949.
+George Richardson died at his home in Washington D.C. three months later, on March 18.
+He was buried at Rock Creek Cemetery.

-Dr. Richardson was a member of All Souls Memorial Church (Episcopal), the American Association for the Advancement of Science, the American Association of Petroleum Geologists, the Washington Academy of Sciences, the Geological Society of Washington, Phi Kappa Phi, the Cosmos Club, and the Chevy Chase Club.
+Richardson was a member of All Souls Memorial Church (Episcopal), the American Association for the Advancement of Science, the American Association of Petroleum Geologists, the Washington Academy of Sciences, the Geological Society of Washington, Phi Kappa Phi, the Cosmos Club, and the Chevy Chase Club.